Rcmade/-ray/README.md

 ### `list`

-- **Description**: Lists all stored tokens, displaying their names.
-This command helps you quickly see what tokens you have stored.
+- **Description**: Lists all stored snippets, displaying their names.
+This command helps you quickly see what snippets you have stored.
 - **Usage**:

     ```sh
     ray list
     ```

-### `remove <tokenName>`
+### `remove <snippetName>`

-- **Description**: Removes a token by its name.
-This command is useful for deleting tokens that are no longer needed.
+- **Description**: Removes a snippet by its name.
+This command is useful for deleting snippets that are no longer needed.
 - **Usage**:

     ```sh